brainomite/home-page/quotes.md

 >“Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”
 {: #with-an-id}
-Excerpt From: Martin Fowler.
-“Refactoring: Improving the Design of Existing Code, Second Edition” .
+Martin Fowler, “Refactoring: Improving the Design of Existing Code, Second Edition” .
 {:.figcaption}

 > "Programs are meant to be read by humans and only incidentally for computers to execute."